rust-lang/book/src/ch19-03-pattern-syntax.md

 #### Enums

-We’ve destructured enums in this book (for example, Listing 6-5 in Chapter 6), but haven’t yet explicitly discussed that the pattern to destructure an enum corresponds to the way the data stored within the enum is defined.
-As an example, in Listing 19-15 we use the `Message` enum from Listing 6-2 and write a `match` with patterns that will destructure each inner value.
+We’ve destructured enums in this book (for example, Listing 6-5 in Chapter 6), but we haven’t yet explicitly discussed that the pattern to destructure an enum corresponds to the way the data stored within the enum is defined.
+As an example, in Listing 19-15, we use the `Message` enum from Listing 6-2 and write a `match` with patterns that will destructure each inner value.

 <Listing number="19-15" file-name="src/main.rs" caption="Destructuring enum variants that hold different kinds of values">